mattwalmsley/financial-modelling/quant-library/documentation/8_stochastic-processes.md

 ### Moments of a Distribution

 - The idea of a distribution having [moments](https://en.wikipedia.org/wiki/Moment_(mathematics)) stem from mechanics and is used to describe the shape of a function's graph.
-If a function describe the mass density, the zeroth moment would be the total mass, the first moment would be the center of mass and the second momnent would be the moment of intertia.
+If a function describe the mass density, the zeroth moment would be the total mass, the first moment would be the center of mass and the second moment would be the moment of inertia.
 - In statistics, distributions have the following moments:
   - **First moment** is the mean (expected value)
   - **Second moment** is the variance (spread of values around the mean) and the standard deviation in the square root of the variance
-  - **Third moment** is the skewness (how symmetric/asymetric the distribution is around the mean)
+  - **Third moment** is the skewness (how symmetric/asymmetric the distribution is around the mean)
   - **Fourth moment** is the kurtosis ('fatness' of the tails)

 #### Kurtosis